-By 2017 there were 43 nature reserves in the UAE.
+By 2020 there were 49 nature reserves in the UAE.
 Reserves that have been listed as wetlands of international importance within the framework of Ramsar Convention increased from 2 nature reserves in 2010 into ten in 2019.

 Environmental protection is considered the main objective of the UAE's developmental policies aimed at increasing green areas, developing water resources, improving marine environment and protecting it from pollution, preserving fisheries and livestock, developing strategies to protect biodiversity.

 The UAE has set a body of legislations to ensure sustainable environment for life.
-It has introduced many federal laws, ministerial decrees and executive by-laws to preserve the environment.
+It has introduced many federal laws and ministerial decrees to preserve the environment.
 These are some of the ways through which the UAE aims to achieve the sustainable management and efficient use of natural resources.

 International and regional environmental conventions signed by the UAE